JohnSundell/Identity/README.md

 ## Type safety

 So how exactly does Identity make identifiers more type-safe?
 First, when using Identity, it no longer becomes possible to accidentally pass an identifier for one type to an API that accepts an identifier for another type.
-For example, this code won't compile:
+For example, this code won't compile when using Identity:

 ```swift
 articleManager.article(withID: user.id)
 ```

-The compiler will give us an error above, since we're trying to pass an `Identifier<User>` value to a method that accepts an `Identifier<Article>`, giving us much stronger type safety.
+The compiler will give us an error above, since we're trying to pass an `Identifier<User>` value to a method that accepts an `Identifier<Article>` - giving us much stronger type safety than when using plain values, like `String` or `Int`, as identifiers.

 Identity also makes it impossible to accidentially declare `id` properties of the wrong type.
 So the following won't compile either: